knuth-konrad/libBAUtil/ReadMe.md

 Emulate the respective VB6/VBA methods.
 - Space()
 Create a string with (n) spaces.
+- String()
+Create a string consisting of (n) charatcers.
+- TrimAny()
+Trim (start and end) _any_ of the passed characters from a string.
 - DateYMD()
 Return a date as a string in the form yyyymmdd[[T]hhnnss]
 - EnQuote()
 Enclose a string in dobule quotes _(")_.
 - vbNewLine, vbTab, vbQuote, vbNullString
 Replacements for various handy VB6 string constants.
+- vbWhiteSpace
+A string consisting of what's considered to be _white space_.

 ## FixedLengthString